Virginia: Transportation

 Because of the 1932 Byrd Road Act, the state government controls most of Virginia's roads, instead of a local county authority as is usual in other states.
 As of 2018, the Virginia Department of Transportation (VDOT) owns and operates 57867 mi of the total 70105 mi of roads in the state, making it the third-largest state highway system.

 Traffic on Virginia's roads is among the worst in the nation according to the 2019 American Community Survey.
 The average commute time of 28.7 minutes is the eighth-longest among U.S. states, and the Washington Metropolitan Area, which includes Northern Virginia, has the second-worst rate of traffic congestion among U.S. cities.
-About 68.4% of workers in Virginia reported driving alone to work in 2024, the fifteenth lowest percent in the U.S., while 8.2% reported carpooling, and Virginia hit peak car usage before the year 2000, making it one of the first such states.
+About 68.4% of workers in Virginia reported driving alone to work in 2024, the 15th-lowest percent in the U.S., while 8.2% reported carpooling, and Virginia hit peak car usage before the year 2000, making it one of the first such states.